coreeng/knowledge-platform/bootcamp-resources/skeletons/reference-application-java/README.md

 ### How to run autograding jobs

+Pre-requisites:
+- You have a local k8 cluster running

 Autograding jobs are an automated way of validating the acceptance criteria for bootcamp modules.

-*Note*: At the moment we don't have a mechanism to publish the autograding help charts on a public repo so in order to run the autograding jobs you need to first upload the existing charts into a local helm repo:
+*Note*: At the moment we don't have a mechanism to publish the autograding help charts on a public repo so in order to run the autograding jobs you need to first upload the existing charts into a local helm repo.
+This dependency will be removed as soon as the publishing task is tackled.

-- go into the autograding module of your choice in [autograding](/bootcamp-resources/autograding)
+Into the autograding module of your choice in [autograding](/bootcamp-resources/autograding):
-- run `make start-helm-repo-locally`
+- run `make start-helm-repo-locally` (**removed when helm charts published remotely**)
-- run `make upload-charts-locally` to upload the respective modules charts
+- run `make upload-charts-locally` to upload the respective modules charts (**removed when helm charts published remotely**)
+- run `make build` (**removed when image published on the cecg public repo**)

+Then into this directory run:
 - run `make autograde-<module>`.